stgeorgeshurstville/bulletin/index.md

 ## Secure attachment to Jesus

 ### Psalm 25:15-16
 #### My eyes are ever towards the Lord, for he will pluck my feet out of the net.
 Turn to me, and be gracious to me; for I am lonely and afflicted.
-Psalm 25:15-16

 ---